Tax Law Intake and Planning Lab

 Use of Framework Notice

-Fiscal Geometry is an original analytical framework developed by Jim Y. Huang.
+Fiscal Geometry is an original analytical and routing framework developed by Jim Y. Huang.

 Academic discussion, citation, and non-operational reference remain unrestricted.

-Operational deployment of the framework — including internal analysis, compliance design, AI system structuring, governance workflows, or institutional decision systems — falls within licensed use of the framework
+Operational deployment of the framework — including workflow routing, compliance design, AI system structuring, governance logic, and enterprise decision pathways — falls within licensed use.